 The Evernote service is multi-tenant and does not segment your data from other users’ data.
 Your data may live on the same servers as another user’s data.
 We consider your data private and do not permit another user to access it unless you explicitly share it.

 Data Retention and Deletion

 Media Disposal and Destruction

 The Evernote service performs server-side logging of client interactions with our services.
 This includes web server access logging, as well as activity logging for actions taken through our API.
-These logs also include successful and unsuccessful login events.
-Due to the nature of our client / server architecture, we cannot reliably know whether a synced note was viewed.
-We do not automatically collect activity logs from our software clients.
+We also collect event data from our client applications.
 You can view the recent access times and IP addresses for each application connected to your account in the Access History section of your Account Settings.

 We support STARTTLS for both inbound and outbound email.
 If your mail service provider supports TLS, your email will be encrypted in transit, both to and from the Evernote service.

 We protect all customer data flowing between our data center and the Google Cloud Platform using IPSEC with GCM-AES-128 encryption or TLS.